 Social justice issues can occur in relation to practically any aspect of society where inequality can arise as a result of unjust prejudices or policies.

-Social justice issues can be delineated into two categories, although they are often co-dependent: Inter-Social Treatment and Unequal Government Regulation.
+Social justice issues can be delineated into two categories, which are interrelated and often co-dependent: Inter-Social Treatment and Unequal Government Regulation.

-Inter-Social Treatment involves treatment of a group(s) of other people based on personally-held biases and prejudices.
-These prejudices most often manifest in sociological categories such as:
+Inter-Social Treatment involves treatment of certain groups of people based on personally-held biases and prejudices.
+These prejudices most often manifest in relation to sociological categories such as:

-Unequal Government Regulation involves laws and regulations that purposefully or otherwise create conditions that obstruct, limit, or deny a group(s) access to the same opportunities and resources, relative to the rest of society.
+Unequal Government Regulation involves laws and regulations that purposefully or otherwise create conditions that obstruct, limit, or deny certain groups equitable access to the same opportunities and resources available to the rest of society.
 These laws can intentionally (explicitly) or unintentionally (implicitly) create the conditions for social injustice.
 Areas in which government policy often gives rise to social inequality and injustice include:

 See Social Inequality for further characterization of these two categories.